AlcoholRehabHelp Logo

 Exposure to Acetaldehyde

 When your liver processes alcohol, it releases the chemical acetaldehyde.
-This toxic by-product of alcohol contributes to increased inflammation in the brain, gastrointestinal tract, liver, pancreas, and other areas of the body.
+This toxic by-product of alcohol contributes to increased inflammation in various body parts.

 Alcohol Withdrawal